Framework-R-D/phlex-design/doc/algorithms.rst

    return_type function_name(P1, ..., Pn, R1, ..., Rm) [qualifiers];

 where the types :cpp:`P1, ..., Pn` denote types of data products and the types :cpp:`R1, ..., Rm` indicate :term:`resources <resource>`.
+Each registered function must accept at least one data product.

 We will first discuss the data-product and resource types in :numref:`algorithms:Input parameters`, followed by the return types in :numref:`algorithms:Return types`, and then the function name and optional qualifers in :numref:`algorithms:Function names and qualifiers`.